OPENS Oct 8th-27th

 Artist Statement – Julie Andrés

 A leaf’s journey doesn’t end when it loses its capacity to photosynthesize.
-Fallen leaves succumb to senescence, then float, drift, crumble, and feed themselves to the microbes and fungi of the earth.
+It succumbs to senescence, then floats, drifts, crumbles, and feeds itself to the microbes and fungi of the earth.

 Following long pandemic years with trees as my primary physical friends, it feels apropos to focus on this aspect of their lives as I rediscover myself as an artist in late adulthood.

 Culturally, freshness and youth are held as the ideal, and the opposite end of life is often hidden and even disparaged.
-But the grace of a tender green leaf continues through its subsequent stages; after summer’s growth and feeding frenzy, it separates from the mother plant and flutters earthward.
-While no longer alive, it can dazzle us with astonishing colour transformation.
+But the grace of a tender green leaf continues through its subsequent stages; after a busy summer of converting sunlight into sugars, it leaves the parent plant behind and flutters earthward.
+While no longer alive, it can dazzle us along its way with astonishing colour transformation.

 The autumn leaves that gather at the edges of water bodies particularly fascinate me.
 The sky and trees cradle them with their watery reflections, and they eventually sink and become the very mud below.
-I paint a world between the mud and the sky.
+I paint their world between the sky and the mud.

 Artist Statement - Sara Wiens